pdipalm/react-calorie-counter/README.md

-# Vanilla Calorie Counter

-Thank you for completing this take-home assignment as part of your web developer interview.
-The assignment will help demonstrate your knowledge of React and general web development skills.

 ## Instructions

 This repo contains a simple calorie counter app made with vanilla JavaScript and LocalStorage for persistence.
 It has basic CRUD functionality where users can track the foods they have eaten that day.